Project Dashboards

 Group Filters are set in Design Mode.
 Use the filter icon in the Group header to open the filter modal.

-List Widgets, Metrics Tally, Task Board and Workload widgets have Data Filter Settings.
-Learn more in the Widgets & Groups lesson.
+List Widgets, Metrics Tally, Task Board, and Workload widgets have Data Filter Settings.
+Learn more in the Widgets & Groups article.